wirequery/wirequery/README.md

 - **Free and Open Source**: WireQuery is licensed under AGPLv3 and the SDK is licensed under MIT, so you can use WireQuery to your heart's content.

+Imagine what your production systems could tell you...

 ![Screenshot](screenshot_1.png)

 ## Feature Highlights

-- **Instant Query**:
+- **Explore**:
-  After typing in a query, the targeted production system will immediately start capturing data so that WireQuery can show it back to you.
+  After entering a query, the targeted production system will immediately start capturing data so that WireQuery can show it back to you.
-- **Stored Queries**: Occassionally, you may want to run a query for a longer time, or even indefinitely.
-Stored Queries allows you to do so.
+- **(Stored) Queries**: Occassionally, you may want to run a query for a longer time, or even indefinitely.
+(Stored) Queries allow you to do so.
-- **Extended Tracing**: Like regular tracing, but with request and response bodies and more where confidential information is redacted, so you can see what *actually* happens during a call.
+- **Extended Tracing**: Extended Tracing is similar to regular tracing, but adds request and response bodies and more where confidential information is redacted, so you can see what *actually* happens during a call.
 - **Sessions**: Allow users such as Support Engineers to spin up a group of queries that are instantiated by applying a template, so developers have all the knowledge they need to tackle any incident prior to getting started.